-The Union agrees that all correspondence between the Union and the Employer related to matters covered in this Agreement shall be sent to the Executive Director, Human Resources or designate.
-The Union agrees that a copy of any correspondence between the Union or the Union's official and any Administrator, pertaining to the interpretation or application of any clause in this Agreement, shall be forwarded to the Executive Director, Human Resources or designate.
+The Union agrees that all correspondence between the Union and the Employer related to matters covered in this Agreement shall be sent to the Executive Director of Human Resources Associate Vice-President, Human Resources or designate.
+The Union agrees that a copy of any correspondence between the Union or the Union's official and any Administrator, pertaining to the interpretation or application of any clause in this Agreement, shall be forwarded to the Director of Human Resources Associate Vice-President, Human Resources or designate.

-2.04 NO OTHER AGREEMENT
+2.04 No Other Agreement